MicrosoftDocs/windows-insider/wip/at-work-pro/leave-program.md

 ### Create installation media

 1. Back up all your files and applications.
-A clean install with a Windows 10 ISO will erase all of your files, settings, and applications.
+A clean install will erase all of your files, settings, and applications.

 2. [Download this tool to get the latest Windows 10 ISO](https://www.microsoft.com/software-download/windows10) and select Run.
 You need to be an administrator to run this tool.